Exclusive economic zone of the United States

 The United States has the world's second largest exclusive economic zone (EEZ) after France.
 The total size is 11,351,000 km2^{2}.
-Areas of its EEZ are located in three oceans, the Gulf of Mexico, and the Caribbean Sea.
+Areas of its EEZ are located in three oceans, the Gulf of Mexico, and the Caribbean Sea including Puerto Rico in the North Atlantic Ocean.
 Most notable areas are Alaska, Hawaii, the East Coast, West Coast and Gulf Coast of the United States.